 - The RSO engages children and youth to learn and be inspired by first hand exposure to, and engagement in, live orchestral music.

 - The RSO is financially strong and stable, with an expansive and diverse network of partners and supporters who are connected to the orchestra and committed to its importance in the community.

 Who We Are

 The Regina Symphony Orchestra (RSO) is a full-scale professional orchestra led by the innovative and exciting Music Director, Gordon Gerrard.
 All of the RSO musicians are members of the American Federation of Musicians.
-During a 39-week season, the orchestra rehearses and performs for: a pre-season outdoor concert, eight Masterworks concerts, five Pops concerts, three Canada Life Kids concerts, six Government House chamber concerts, and three Special concerts including perennial favourite, Handel’s Messiah.
+During a 39-week season, the orchestra rehearses and performs for: a pre-season outdoor concert, eight Masterworks concerts, five Pops concerts, three Canada Life kids concerts, six Government House double chamber concerts, and three special concerts including perennial favourite, Handel’s Messiah.

 Through their professional performances, the RSO musicians make a valuable contribution to the cultural fabric of southern Saskatchewan.
 The musicians live and raise their families in Regina and surrounding areas.
 However, many musicians pursue a variety of other professions while still maintaining their hectic orchestral schedule.

 Long before Regina had gained its status as a city, the cultural arts were beginning to flourish.
 As good fortune would have it, many of Regina’s early settlers, including members of the North West Mounted Police, were talented musicians and vocalists.
 However, that talent needed the stimulation provided by Scottish immigrant Franklin L. Laubach.